Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 A [credentials](?path=docs/Resources/API-Documents/Security/Credentials.md) request is required to obtain the client `symmetricEncryptionAlgorithm`, `accessToken`, `sessionId`, and `publicKey`.
 These will be used to create the [`authorization`](?path=docs/Resources/API-Documents/Authentication-Header.md) constant required in the [iFrame request](#authentication) and `sessionId` required in the [charges or tokens request](#step-3-submit-request).

+This request must be invoked as a server→API call for each form submission and should not be attempted directly from the browser.

 <!-- theme: info -->
 > When integrating with 3-D Secure `authentication3DS` _true_ in required in `transactionDetails`, for more information see the [3-D Secure](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md) integration article.